MuhammadAli01/BioinformaticsI-Coursera/README.md

-# Bioinformation-Coursera-
+# Bioinformation-Coursera
-Contains solutions in Python 3 to UCSD's Bioinformatics specialization on Coursera.
+Contains solutions in Python 3 to the first course of University of California San Diego's Bioinformatics specialization on Coursera.